kaito-kameda/community-plugins/docs/rest-client.md

 - `http-basic-authentication` : this must be a string
 - `tls-verify`: this must be a booleam
 - `jpath`: this must be a string
-- `observation-timestamp`: this must be a booleam
+- `observe-mode`: this must be a booleam
 - `output`: this must be a string

 You can fix this error by checking you are providing valid values for each parameter in the config.